hyerims926/cerebellar-cosine-mds/README.md

 Code accompanying the manuscript “Dissecting the major determinants of cerebellar developmental transcriptomic organization using cosine-MDS.”

-This repository contains the analysis scripts used to characterize developmental changes in transcriptomic landscape organization using single-nucleus RNA-sequencing data from the mouse cerebellum.
+This repository contains scripts used for the analysis of developmental single-nucleus RNA-seq data from the mouse cerebellum.

-Analyses

-The repository includes code for:

-cosine-MDS construction
+### Analysis

-developmental landscape comparison using SSIM composition-capped analyses annotation-wise and population-wise exclusion analyses pseudobulk transcriptomic dissimilarity analysis pseudotime and optimal transport analyses robustness analyses
+Scripts are provided for cosine-MDS construction, SSIM-based comparison of developmental landscapes, composition-capped and population exclusion analyses, pseudobulk transcriptomic dissimilarity, pseudotime and optimal transport analyses, and robustness tests.

-Data availability
+### Data availability

-The single-cell and single-nucleus RNA-sequencing datasets analyzed in this study are publicly available and are described in the accompanying manuscript.
+The datasets used in this study are publicly available.
+Dataset information and accession details are provided in the manuscript.

-Citation
+### Citation

 Citation information will be added upon publication.